-I was, at one point, a big promoter of Brightkite.
-While there are functions of the service I did like, I’ve started to question more and more why I used it.
-I started to wonder: “Who cares that I’ve checked in to my apartment?
-Do I really want people knowing where my apartment is?
-If I am going to restrict visibility of my location—why am I even using this service to begin with?”
-The more I thought about it, the more it seemed like a really useful way for someone to stalk me and not much more.
+I was, at one point, a big proponent of Brightkite.
+While there were functions of the service that I did like, I’ve started to question more and more why I used it.
+“Who cares that I’ve checked-in to my apartment?
+Do I really want people to know where my apartment is?
+If I am going to restrict the visibility of my location—why am I even using this service, to begin with?”
+The more I thought about it, the more it seemed like a handy way for someone to stalk me and not much more.

-FourSquare takes a different approach, it focuses on bars, clubs, and restaurants rather than just arbitrary check-ins to every location.
-It’s intention is to connect you to your friends in a nightlife setting.
+FourSquare takes a different approach.
+It focuses on bars, clubs, and restaurants rather than just arbitrary check-ins to every location.
+It intends to connect you to your friends in a nightlife setting.

 Although I’ve been using it since SXSW, it wasn’t until this weekend on a trip visiting NYC, that I really saw the potential of FourSquare.
-The service awards your “check-ins” a variety of ways.
-For each check-in you earn points and you get bonus points for doing things like hitting multiple locations in one night.
-You can also unlock badges, (yes, like in Boy/Girl Scouts) for accomplishing an objective, similar to many video games.
-Lastly, by checking into a location on multiple occasions you can become its “Mayor” if you’re there more often then someone else.
-Each city has it’s own set of badges and Mayors (there are currently 12 supported US cities.)
+The service awards your “check-ins” in a variety of ways.
+For each check-in, you earn points, and you get bonus points for doing things like hitting multiple locations in one night.
+You can also unlock badges (yes, like in Boy/Girl Scouts) for accomplishing an objective, similar to many video games.
+Lastly, by checking into a location on multiple occasions, you can become its “Mayor” if you’re there more often than someone else.
+Each city has it’s own set of badges and Mayors (currently, there are 12 supported US cities.)

 My FourSquare activity tells an amusing story about my trip to NY.
-According to Foursquare: I got “Crunked” on Thursday night bar hopping through Brooklyn, earned extra points meeting up with my friend Tom, (who saw where I was via FourSquare and proposed we meet up) and went on a 4 day “Bender,” which culminated in me becoming the “Mayor” of the Coyote Ugly Saloon Saturday night.
-Hopefully you can see why I’m enjoying this.
+According to Foursquare: I got “Crunked” on Thursday night bar-hopping through Brooklyn, earned extra points meeting up with my friend Tom (who saw where I was via FourSquare and proposed we meet up), and went on a 4 day “Bender,” which culminated in me becoming the “Mayor” of the Coyote Ugly Saloon Saturday night (yikes.)
+Hopefully, you can see why I’m enjoying this.

-Something I’m really enjoying is the ability to build to-do lists of things/places you want to visit and view local to-dos that other users have posted.
+Something else that I really enjoy is the ability to build to-do lists of things/places you want to visit and view local to-dos that other users have posted.
 This allows for someone to craft their own adventures and come up with creative experiences.
-There is also a weekly leader board that lets you see who in your area is really partying it up and where you rank among users in your community.
+The service also includes a weekly leader board that lets you see where you rank among users in your community.

-The end result is a service that feels like a giant mobile web scavenger hunt that encourages users to challenge each-other and compete.
+The result is a service that feels like a giant mobile web scavenger hunt that encourages users to challenge each other and compete.

 Some things I’d like to see in future revisions:

-- More visibility to user profiles and to-do lists: I’d really like to discover new people to connect to, right now there are very few ways to do this.
+- More visibility to user profiles and to-do lists: I’d really like to discover new people to connect to.
+Right now, there are very few ways to do this.
 I wish profiles listed a clearer stream of what I did, when I did it, and what rewards my actions earned me.
-In 6 months I’d like to know which 4 bars I went to to unlock the “Crunked” badge.
+In 6 months, I’d like to know which 4 bars I went to that unlocked the “Crunked” badge.

 - Less walls between cities.
-It’s strange that on the website I need to switch a drop down to see different sets of information for different cities.
-I’d like the ability to see everything at once and also see my local updates.
+It’s strange that I need to switch a drop down to see different sets of information for different cities on the website.
+I want the ability to see everything at once and also see my local updates.
 The walls are weird.
 They discourage people from being friends cross-city.
-My friend Frank has an account but I’ll likely never see what he’s up to unless I switch my location to where he is.
+My friend Frank has an account, but I’ll likely never see what he’s up to unless I switch my location to where he is.
 Sure local users should be prioritized, but just because I can’t get to Washington to meet up with Frank tonight doesn’t mean I don’t care.

 - Badges also suffer due to these walls.
-I like the idea of having different goals in different cities but it seems silly that I’ve now earned the “Newbie” badge a few times and that I have to go our 4 nights in a row again to earn the “Bender” badge in Chicago because the one I earned was in NY.
+I like the idea of having different goals in different cities, but it seems silly that I’ve now earned the “Newbie” badge a few times and that I have to go out 4 nights in a row again to earn the “Bender” badge in Chicago because the one I earned was in NYC.
 Perhaps there should be global badges and specialized local badges?

-These are just my .02 cents.
+These are just my 2¢.
 I’m excited to continue using FourSquare and to see where the service goes in the future.
 It’s genuinely a lot of fun.
 I recommend checking it out via their website: playfoursquare.com.
-There is an iPhone application available via the App Store and a mobile optimized version of the website available for Android and Blackberry users for now.
+An iPhone application is available via the App Store, and a mobile-optimized version of the website available for Android and Blackberry users for now.